 Seahawks mailbag: More on Julio Jones.
-And what’s next for Marquise Blair and Cody Barton?
+And what next for Marquise Blair and Cody Barton?

 Q: 235noles asked: “Where does Marquis Blair fit in this year?
 Is Cody Barton really better than KJ (Wright)?
 Are we in the market for a DT still?”

 A: Pete Carroll has said several times that Blair will again compete for the nickel corner position.
-First, he has to show he is healthy, though.
+First, he has to show he is healthy.
 Carroll said recently Blair is on track to be ready for camp — the injury he suffered in September is typically a 9-10 month recovery so that timeline makes sense.

-With Quandre Diggs entering the final year of his contract, if Blair proves he’s healthy and has a good season, the Seahawks could consider his long-term future as moving back to safety in 2022 for what would be the final year on his rookie deal.
+Quandre Diggs is entering the final year of his contract, so if Blair proves he’s healthy and has a good season, the Seahawks could consider his long-term future as moving back to safety in 2022 for what would be the final year on his rookie deal.
 Blair was the 47th overall pick in 2019 so I think Seattle still has plans to try to use him as much as possible the next two years.

 As for the question on Barton, I don’t think that’s the way to look at it.

 I think if the season started today, Seattle’s starting three linebackers would be Bobby Wagner in the middle, Jordyn Brooks on the weakside and Darrell Taylor at strongside.
-Barton, I think would be pegged to be the primary backup at WLB and SLB but given the chance to compete at SLB.
+Barton, I think, would be pegged to be the primary backup at WLB and SLB but given the chance to compete at SLB.

-Brooks was a first-round pick in 2019 and Taylor a second-ronder and the Seahawks want to get those two on the field as much as possible, especially if Taylor is now healthy, which the team seems to think he will be.
+Brooks was a first-round pick in 2019 and Taylor a second-rounder.
+The Seahawks want to get those two on the field as much as possible, especially if Taylor is now healthy, which the team seems to think he will be.

 As for another defensive tackle, there are a few big names still available, notably former Bengal Geno Atkins and Sheldon Richardson, who was with the Seahawks in 2017 and since has played for Minnesota and Cleveland.